stephenrdoyle/hcontortus_amplicon_sequencing/03_code/ajoke_hcontortus_amplicon_sequencing.workbook.md

 - try this.
 It should print a list of the file names

+- if this works, lets add some extra commands to calculate the number of reads
 ```bash
 for NAME in *_1.fastq; do
     # count the lines, and extract the 1st column using "awk" and divide it by 4